sideedgetech/Preacted-OS/README.md

 # Can I contribute?

 Sure, open an issue, point out errors, and what not.
 Wanna fix something yourselves, you're welcome to open a PR and I appreciate it.

+Well sorry guys I was busy setting up the side's palace for past an year but now I will try to be more regural tysm'

+Side Edge